piyushpandita92/pydes/README.md

 After each iteration a plot depicting the state of the Pareto Frontier is generated, this can be controlled by a make_plots flag

+For multiple-sequential designs  (multiple suggested design/experiment in a batch):

+Replace the p.optimize int he examples with p.suggest(num_add, round=False) this returns two objects.
+The first one with the array of inputs of size (num_add, dimensionality) and the second with the value of the EEIHV at each of the ```num_add``` suggested inputs.

 More documentation to follow.